charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 	Part 8:  100%

 If you have already completed these skills, then just turn in the assignment pointing me toward the page showing that you have completed the skill, and you will get credit.
 If you have completed the course, you can turn in all the assignments right now.
 Otherwise, turn them in as you complete them.
 Please note that completing the skill is binary, you must get to 100%.
 You will not get credit on the last week for getting to only 99%.

+**NOTE**: _The HTML skill is easier and not as long, so I want you to complete 25% of that skill each week.
+Some students will have already completed the HTML course, so they can just provide a link to the profile showing that they have completed the skill.
+The profile will not show your progress through the JavaScript or HTML skills, so you will have to provide screenshots until you reach the 100% point._

+- If you are at 100% for a skill, just provide a link to your profile.
+- If you are at less than 100% for any one skill, turn in a screenshot showing your progress for that skill.

 ## Turn it in